pw598/pw598.github.io/_posts/2025-01-07-Dimension-Reduction-V-ICA.md

 $\mathbf{W} = \mathbf{VD}^{-1/2} \mathbf{E}^T$

 This has performed whitening, a removal of all linear dependencies and normalization of the variance along all dimensions.
-This is also known as sphering, as whitening maps the data into a sperically symmetrical distribution.
+This is also known as sphering, as whitening maps the data into a spherically symmetrical distribution.

 The problem of ICA searches for the rotation matrix $\mathbf{V}$ such that $\mathbf{s}$ is statistically independent.
 Multi-information, a generalization of mutual information, is one option to measure the statistical independence between multiple variables.